It’s easy to take email for granted.

 Nail the All-Important Follow-Up

-Hands down, the biggest mistake marketers make with their email effort is giving up too soon.
+Email marketing mistakes abound, but hands down the biggest mistake marketers make with their email effort is giving up too soon.

 If you take only one thing away from this post, let it be this: you have got to follow up with your emails.